canwe/blog/_posts/2012-09-27-walking-from-pier-39-to-golden-gate-bridge-photos.md

  []: http://veerasundar.com/img/2012/09/008.jpg

-Just after crossing the heavily crowded market area, I reached **Ghirardelli**.
-If you like chocolates, then you don't wanna miss this place.
+Just after crossing the heavily crowded market area, I reachedÂ **Ghirardelli**.
+If you likeÂ chocolates, then you don't wanna miss this place.
 I have seen few of my friends who specifically came to SFO to buy chocolates from this place.

 But anyway, I'm not a big fan of chocolate, so I continued my walk along the marina bay.